EmoryCN2L/R2Star_Phase_for_QSM/README.md

 Open `MATLAB` and type the following commands into the console:

-* Step 0) Prepare the 2D or 3D dataset in the correct format detailed above.
+* Step 0) Prepare the 2D or 3D dataset in the correct format as detailed above.
 Due to size limit, only a 2D dataset generated from the Sim1 dataset from the 2019 QSM challenge 2.0 is provided in the data folder.
-It should be easy to organize your own dataset in a similzr format.
-For 3D dataset, please note that the undersampling takes place in the phase encoding sy and sz directions, the readout sx direction is always fully sampled.
+It should be easy to organize your own dataset in a similar format.
+For a 3D dataset, please note that the undersampling takes place in the phase encoding sy and sz directions, the readout sx direction is always fully sampled.

 * Step 1) Reconstruction using the AMP-PE approach.
 The parameters are adaptively and automatically estimated from the dataset.